Block Production and Emissions

 This results in the depositor receiving an increasing amount of $BGT

-daily until rewards reach a saturation point after 7 days where all rewards are actively being distributed.
-Given that rewards are distributed on a frequent basis, the reward rate on a new reward vault should normalize after the initial seven-day period.
+daily until rewards reach a saturation point after three days where all rewards are actively being distributed.
+Given that rewards are distributed on a frequent basis, the reward rate on a new reward vault should normalize after the initial three-day period.

 Reward duration periods incentivize ecosystem alignment with depositors via this distribution mechanism rather than allowing rewards to be instantly claimed.